Halo Concentration, Galaxy Red Fraction, and Gas Properties of Optically-defined Merging Clusters: Result and Discussion

-Next we model the two NFW components as the main and subhalos for the merging clusters.
+Next we model the two NFW components as the main and subhalos for the merging clusters (eqs \ref{eq:offsetmodel} and \ref{eq:fWLmodel}).
 Since the concentration parameter of the subhalos is not well determined, we assume $c_{200}=3$ from the best-fit of the single clusters.
 When we change $c_{200}^{\rm (sh)}$ by $\pm1$, the subhalo masses are changed by only by $\ltsim10\%$.
 Fig. \ref{fig:stackedWL} shows stacked lensing profiles of the there subsamples of the merging clusters.
 The total mass component is shown by red thick lines.
 The main and subhalo components are shown by dashed blue and dotted green lines, respectively.
 Clear bumps in the stacked lensing profiles are found associated with the positions of the subhalos.
 It indicates that the mass is indeed associated with the galaxy subhalos detected by the peaks in the galaxy maps (Fig. \ref{fig:galmap}).
 The bump is caused by the off-centering effect \citep{Yang06}.
 The concentration parameters for the main halo components are shown by white diamonds in the right panel of Fig. \ref{fig:Chist}.
 In contrast to one NFW component analysis, the estimated concentration parameter is almost constant against the subhalo distances.
 The values are in good agreement with that of the single clusters.
-Thus, once the subhalo component is considered in the modelling, the halo concentration is recovered.
-We also estimate the mass ratios for the three subsamples; $M_{\rm sh}/M_{\rm main}=0.37_{-0.26}^{+1.02}$, $0.47_{-0.28}^{+0.91}$ and $0.14_{-0.11}^{+0.27}$ from small to large separations, respectively.
-The measurement uncertainty of the mass ratio takes into account the covariance error matrix between two mass components.
-Since the mass estimations of the main and subhalos are highly correlated, the errors of the mass ratio are relatively large.
-The mass ratio is smaller than the ratio, $0.75\pm0.18$, of peak heights appeared in the galaxy maps.
-Considering measurement uncertainty, the majority of our sample of the merging clusters is major mergers with the mass ratio at order of $\gtsim 0.1$.
+Thus, once the subhalo component is considered in the modeling, the halo concentration is recovered.